 “Day” shall mean the twenty-four (24) hour period commencing immediately after 12:00 midnight on any Day and ending at 12:00 midnight twenty-four (24) hours thereafter; provided, however, if Day is relevant to the services performed by a Carrier, it shall have the meaning set forth in the Carrier’s applicable tariff or governing documents.

 “Delivery Month” shall mean the specific Month nominated for deliveries to be made as agreed to by the parties in a Transaction.
+[Can we delete either Delivery Month or Delivery Period]

 “Delivery Period” shall mean the total period of time during which deliveries are to be made as agreed to by the parties in a Transaction.
+[Can we delete either Delivery Month or Delivery Period]

 “Delivery Location” shall mean the location specified for delivery of the Product as agreed to by the parties in a Transaction.